decentespresso/de1app/documentation/decent_user_interface.md

 **dui page bbox**  _page_name ?rescale?_

 >Returns a list with four elements {x0 y0 x1 y1} that give  top-left and bottom-right coordinates of the page current bounding box.
-This is useful for "dialog" pages, for "default" pages it always returns 2560x1600.
+This is useful for "dialog" pages, for "default" and "fpdialog" pages it always returns 2560x1600.
 If  _rescale_  is 0 (the default case), the coordinates are returned in the base 2560x1600 space, whereas if it is 1, the coordinates are rescaled to the current screen dimensions.

 <a name="dui_page_current"></a>